AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 Default buttons

 The `exportConfig` is always an **optional parameter**.
-If no export configuration is provided, the module will fall back to the default layout options—which usually include tethering options to the Full Editor.
+If no export configuration is provided, the workflow will fall back to the default layout options—which usually include tethering options to the Full Editor.

 If you need _tighter control_ over what your users can create—for example, prevent adding Text to avoid content moderation—you should always define a custom `exportConfig` that doesn't contain the Full Editor option.